qteatime/kate/docs/source/user/manual/security/sandboxing.rst

 We can only guarantee that the cartridge sandboxing truly protects you if Kate works correctly, after all.

-Even though Kate is made out of several components, there's only one that needs heavy scrutinity to guarantee our security promises: the Kate Kernel.
+Even though Kate is made out of several components there's only one that needs heavy scrutinity to guarantee our security promises: the Kate Kernel.
 This component is at the core of Kate, and it's what handles all cartridge sandboxing and general data management in Kate.
-Bugs in the Kate Kernel are extremely dangerous, as they can break all Kate's security promises.
+Bugs in the Kate Kernel are extremely dangerous as they can break all of Kate's security promises.

 However, bugs in other components of Kate should not be as dangerous.
 A bug in the media gallery should *not* cause the cartridge sandboxing to stop